 Rule 17.
 Confidentiality

 There is growing interest among ophthalmologists-in-training and practicing ophthalmologists to participate in global health activities and international ophthalmic care.
-In ophthalmology residency training programs, the Accreditation Council for Graduate Medical Education (ACGME) now recognizes an international elective rotation for ophthalmology trainees.1 On the fellowship level, a number of global health training programs have been developed in ophthalmology; however, none of them are currently defined or accredited by the American Board of Ophthalmology or the ACGME.2
+In ophthalmology residency training programs, the Accreditation Council for Graduate Medical Education (ACGME) now recognizes an international elective rotation for ophthalmology trainees.1 At the post-residency level, many global health training programs are available in ophthalmology, such as externships, fellowships, internships, observerships, and preceptorships.2

-With this growing interest in global health and global ophthalmic care, the ethical challenges presented to physicians and trainees who choose to work and teach internationally take on increasing importance.
-In addition, experiences may vary significantly because there is currently no standard global ophthalmology training curriculum and very little consistent information on which to base such a curriculum.
+With this growing interest in coordinating global, and ophthalmic initiatives specifically, the ethical challenges presented to physicians and trainees who choose to work and teach internationally take on increasing importance.
+A focus on ethical guidelines is imperative because experiences may vary significantly due to the lack of a standardized global ophthalmology training.

-Due to the broad nature of this topic of “Global Ophthalmic Care”, this Advisory Opinion is focused more on principles than details, including principles related to training, clinical care, and research, and on ophthalmologists-in-training rather than experienced practitioners who work with established organizations such as Orbis International, Rotary International, SEE International, and Doctors without Borders.
+Because of the broad nature of the topic of “global ophthalmic care”, this Advisory Opinion is focused more on principles than details, including principles related to training, clinical care, and research, and on ophthalmologists-in-training rather than on experienced practitioners who work with established organizations such as Orbis International, Rotary International, SEE International, and Doctors without Borders.

-Preferred practice patterns may vary and standards of care may be different when working in different areas of the world, but one fundamental issue remains paramount in the performance of global clinical care and research: Consideration must always be taken to act in the best interest of the individual patient and the local community.
-It is essential to maintain ophthalmology’s high standards of quality care and professionalism while practicing outside the country in which one resides.
+Preferred practice patterns may vary and standards of care may be different when working in different areas of the world, but one fundamental issue remains paramount in the performance of global clinical care and research: consideration must always be given to act in the best interest of the individual patient and the local community.
+It is essential to maintain high standards of quality care and professionalism while practicing outside the country in which one resides.

 General Discussion of Ethical Issues

-The ophthalmologist who practices globally to educate him or herself or facilitates an educational activity designed to contribute to generalizable knowledge and skill of all ophthalmologists should be aware of the following ethical issues that may arise:
+The ophthalmologist who practices globally for self-education or to facilitate an educational activity should be aware of the following ethical issues that may arise:

-- Training – When developing the curriculum for a global ophthalmology elective, the residency or fellowship program must be clear about the motivation and expectations that the trainee and host have for the program.
-Global health training that benefits the trainee at the cost of the host institution is unethical and must be avoided.
-Ophthalmology residency and fellowship programs participating in global health activities should:
+1. Training – When developing the curriculum for a global ophthalmology elective, the residency or fellowship program must be clear about the motivation and expectations that the trainee and host have for the program.
+Ideally, the host program should coordinate the development of the training experience with the residency or fellowship program in order to facilitate a mutually beneficial relationship within an agreed upon ethical framework for all parties, with patient care remaining the utmost priority.
+Global health training that ophthalmology residency and fellowship programs participate in should:

-B. Clinical Care - Rules 6, 7, 8, and 10 of the Code of Ethics (printed in fullbelow) are all relevant to clinical care in the international arena, which can present unique challenges to even the most experienced ophthalmologist.
-These may include limited resources, as medications or equipment for surgical procedures may not be available or familiar to the ophthalmologist, or a lack of trained healthcare providers to provide adequate pre- and post-operative care.
-However, properly trained non-physicians (i.e., Assistant Medical Officers) routinely can and do provide pre-and post-operative care for ophthalmic surgery that does not jeopardize the surgical outcomes.
+B. Clinical Care - Rules 6, 7, 8, and 10 of the Code of Ethics (included in full below) are all relevant to clinical care in the international arena, which can present unique challenges to even the most experienced ophthalmologist.
+These may include limited resources, since medications or equipment for surgical procedures may not be available or familiar to the ophthalmologist, or a lack of trained healthcare providers to provide adequate pre- operative and post-operative care.
+However, properly trained non-physicians (i.e., assistant medical officers) routinely can and do provide pre-operative and post-operative care for ophthalmic surgery in international settings.
 As discussed in Rule 6, pretreatment assessment should be performed by the primary surgeon, regardless of whether a local surgeon has previously determined a need for surgery.
 Additionally, the delegation of services, such as the provision of post-operative care, must be determined and disclosed prior to surgery.
 As noted in Rule 8, it is not unethical for an ophthalmologist other than the operating surgeon to provide the postoperative care, as long as he or she is qualified to do so and the patient agrees to such an arrangement prior to surgery.

-- Liability and other nation-specific practice issues – A global ophthalmic care provider should consult with institutional authorities and/or his or her liability carrier to assure the legality of providing clinical care to patients in the country to be visited and assure that the liability coverage will extend to this international setting and circumstances.3
+1. Liability and other nation-specific practice issues – A global ophthalmic care provider should consult with institutional authorities and/or his or her liability carrier to ensure the legality of providing clinical care to patients in the country to be visited and ensure that the liability coverage will extend to this international setting and circumstances.